Velocidex/velociraptor-web/content/docs/getting-started/stand_alone/_index.md

 ---

 The simplest way to deploy Velociraptor is via a self-signed, stand-alone deployment.
-Later we'll see how to deploy Velociraptor in production, but this page will help you deploy a stand-alone test environment.
+This page will help you configure such a deployment for use as a stand-alone test environment, or even a production environment up to about 10,000 clients.
+Later we'll see how to deploy Velociraptor for other scenarios.

 ## Overview

-Before we start, it's useful to see how a Velociraptor deployment looks at a high level:
+Before we start, it's useful to see how a typical Velociraptor deployment looks at a high level:

 ![Architecture Overview](../overview.png)